-Join Konrad Eek for an in-depth discussion in this video Styling tools for textile photography, part of Product Photography for Clothes and Textiles.
+Join Konrad Eek for an in-depth discussion in this video Styling tools for textile photography, part of Product Photography: Clothes and Textiles.

 What I'd like to talk with you about now is styling textiles and garments for photography.
 Ofttimes you'll see garments shot on figure where a model can help bring the garment to life, and we're not going to do that.
 We're going to focus on ways to make textiles look interesting without a human presence.
 The first step of preparing any textile is eliminating the wrinkles.
 Typically you buy these things folded and packaged, and they come with the wrinkles built in, no extra charge.